 When we take a comprehensive and individualized approach to addressing burnout, we give ourselves the best chance of making a full recovery.

 Both of these approaches are important for healing from burnout.
-However, it's important to remember that each person is different and will need a unique approach.
+However, it’s important to remember that each person is different and will need a unique approach.
 Do not be afraid to ask for professional help when needed.

 We know that a sensitive nervous system processes things more deeply than others, which can show up in life as perfectionism, problems establishing boundaries, being more prone to anxiety and depression, etc.